Alex Gaumond: Music career

 Gaumond headlined his first solo show on 22 May 2011 at the Leicester Square Theatre, where he performed a mix of covers and original material, as well as some duets with special guests including Ramin Karimloo.

 On 24 June 2012, Gaumond released his first single "'Here I Am", a new version of the song co-written and originally performed by Bryan Adams.
 He launched the release of his single with a performance at West End Live in Trafalgar Square in front of 20,000 people, as one of three recording artists invited to perform their solo material amongst all the West End shows featured in the programme.

 Filmmaking

 Gaumond produced his first short film in 2021, titled Two and a Half Minutes.
-Co-written by Gaumond and director Ako Mitchell, the film is currently doing the film festival circuit.
-It received its world premiere screening at the Paris Short Film Festival on 19 September 2021, where it won an Audience Award.
-So far it has also won an Outstanding Achievement Award at the Berlin Flash Film Festival and a Special Mention Award at the international short film competition Global Shorts, based in Los Angeles, California.
-It was also nominated for the San Francisco Indie Short Festival.
+Co-written by Gaumond and director Ako Mitchell, the film received its world premiere screening at the Paris Short Film Festival on 19 September 2021, where it won an Audience Award.
+It also won an Outstanding Achievement Award at the Berlin Flash Film Festival and a Special Mention Award at the international short film competition Global Shorts, based in Los Angeles, California, and was nominated for the San Francisco Indie Short Festival.
 Gaumond plays the role of Lucas in the film, and wrote and sings the main song from its soundtrack, titled "Les Amoureux".